DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/07_guide_DIY.md

 	</container>
 	```

 The first line is a `declaration statement` which should always be present in XML files.
 This is followed by the `container` which denotes that the publication is based on the *Open Container Format* as specified by the EPUB standard[^epub-standard].
-The `rootfiles` tag denotes a collection of rootfiles, viz. the possible starting point(s) for ereaders to begin processing and parsing the content.
+The `rootfiles` tag denotes a collection of rootfiles, which is the possible starting point(s) for ereaders to begin processing and parsing the content.
 In this case the rootfiles contains only one entry, called `rootfile`, this tag has two attributes - `full-path` and `media-type`.
-The first attribute holds the path to an inventory file (in this case *Example.opf*) containing metadata regarding the publication and its content.
-Finally, `media-type` is reaffirmation of the EPUB's mimetype.
+The first attribute holds the path to an inventory file (in this case *content.opf*) containing metadata regarding the publication and its content.
+Finally, `media-type` is a reaffirmation of the EPUB's mimetype.

+The important part of this document is the information in quotes following the attribute `full-path`: 'OEBPS/content.opf'.
+This attribute should point to an .opf file created in the next step.

 3. Save and close *container.xml*.

 ####The OPF file

 The OPF file is an important part of the structure of an EPUB.
-It is located in the *OEBPS* directory and contains the necessary metadata to accurately describe the publication, but also because it can contain the linear reading order which, in combination with the contents of *toc.ncx*, may be used by ereaders to build navigation menus or a table of contents.
+It is located in the OEBPS directory and contains the necessary metadata to accurately describe the publication.
+Next to that it can contain the linear reading order which, in combination with the contents of toc.ncx, may be used by ereaders to build navigation menus or a table of contents.
 The OPF file is too long to be included verbatim in this document, but the most important sections are referenced below.
+The file 'Example.opf' in the rudimentary EPUB used here, is an example of a complete opf file.

 ```
 	<metadata xmlns:dc="http://purl.org/dc/elements/1.1/"